Ohio Medicare Advantage Plans in 2022

-The rates of people who have enrolled in Medicare Part A and Part B but have chosen to switch to one of the best Medicare Advantage plans in Ohio for 2022 has increased.
-In fact, almost 40,000 more beneficiaries chose an Ohio Medicare Advantage plan last year.
-If you need a way to manage the coinsurance, copays, and deductibles from Original Medicare without draining your savings account, you also might decide Medicare Advantage gives you the best option.
+The rates of people who have enrolled in Medicare Part A and Part B but have chosen to switch to one of the best Medicare Advantage plans in Ohio for 2022 have increased.
+In fact, nearly 1 million beneficiaries are enrolled in an Ohio Medicare Advantage plan.
+If you need a way to manage the coinsurance, copays and deductibles from Original Medicare without draining your savings account, you might decide Medicare Advantage gives you the best option.

 Medicare Advantage in Ohio is layered coverage which includes the following:

 – Medicare Part D

 Part A and Part B make up Original Medicare, and Medicare Advantage is known as Part C. Part C is one plan that covers hospital insurance(Medicare Part A), medical insurance (Medicare Part B), and prescription drug coverage (Medicare Part D).

 Medicare Advantage Plan in Ohio has topped Original Medicare and has become the more popular in coverage options.
 Insurance carriers provide Part C plans and benefits that are connected to a service area of certain hospitals, health care facilities, and specific network providers.

 Medicare Advantage health insurance plans will also have additional benefits like vision, hearing, dental, gym memberships (SilverSneakers), meal delivery, medical appointment transportation, and over-the-counter prescription allowance.

 Note: If you have end-stage Renal Disease or a disability, you will qualify for Medicare coverage in Ohio.
 You can be younger than 65 years old.